-Dry eye occurs when the eyes do not make enough tears (or the quality of the tears isn’t enough to keep the eyes lubricated).
+Dry eye occurs when the eyes don’t make enough tears or the quality of the tears isn’t enough to keep the eyes lubricated.
 Many treatments are available for dry eyes.

-Some people use over-the-counter or prescription eye drops for moisture.
+Some people use over-the-counter eye drops or artificial tears for moisture.
 In severe cases, punctal plugs are an option.

 Punctal plugs are also called:

 - Lacrimal drainage system plugs

 - Tear duct plugs

 Punctal plugs can be installed temporarily or permanently.
 The plugs are inserted into the drainage holes in the eyelids.
 They prevent drainage, so the eyes stay moist and comfortable.